There is always room for improvement when it comes to creating an amazing customer experience.

-Although your customer service team doesn’t control pricing, they need to be able to deliver everything else.
+Although your customer service team doesn’t control pricing, they need to deliver everything else.
 Essentially, it comes down to being able to create emotional connections.

-This means that your agents have to be empowered in order to break away from your classic customer service.
-This can be done through:
+This means empowering your agents in order to break away from your classic customer service.
+You can do this through:

 - Short storytelling, making the customer better relate to your agent, hence the brand.

-much appreciatedsurprise into the customersorder such as a handwritten note, A free upgrade or even a freebie.
+- Throwing in an appreciated surprise into the customer’s order such. as a handwritten note, a free upgrade or even a freebie.

 Create emotional connections by delivering experiences that delight and surprise.

-With tough competition, customers have become so spoiled.
+With tough competition, customers have it easy.
 One-click checkout, instant customer service through chatbots, next-day shipping.
 These are all services created to simplify the purchase process for customers.

 Making things easier and reducing customer effort has shown to increase sales exponentially.
 Your customer service team can also reduce customer effort by: